 How do I get started with Padlet?

-You can get started with Padlet by registering for a free account at https://padlet.com.
+You can get started with Padlet by contacting the Helpdesk (email@example.com) and request a Hunter Padlet account.
 The instructions at how to create a Padlet will guide you through making a new Padlet and choosing a title, wallpaper and layout.
 To help your students with the new tool, share with them links to webpages on how to write a post and how to format a post.
-If you have additional questions, see the FAQs or reach out to the Hunter educational technologists at email@example.com.
+If you have additional questions, see the FAQs or reach out to the Hunter educational technologists at firstname.lastname@example.org.

 Happy Padlet-making!
 Be creative with your assignments and have fun choosing wallpapers and layouts!